This review compares the top five best strength and conditioning coach certifications.

 - 17 questions related to nutrition

-The practical and applied section will test your knowledge for program design, evaluation, organization, testing and exercise techniques.
+The practical and applied section will test your knowledge of program design, evaluation, organization, testing, and exercise techniques.

 Overall there are 125 multiple-choice questions and you are given 2.5 hours to complete this portion.

 Both tests are graded on a scaled score from 1 to 99.